-Low period: longer than 2 CPU clock cycles
+Low periods: Longer than 2 CPU clock cycles.

-High period: longer than 2 CPU clock cycles.
+High periods: Longer than 2 CPU clock cycles.

-When the SPI is enabled, the data direction of the MOSI, MISO, SCK, and \overline{SS} pins is overridden according to Table 18-1.
-For more details on automatic port overrides, refer to "Alternate Port Functions" on page 55.
+When the SPI is enabled, the data direction of the MOSI, MISO, SCK, and SS pins is overridden according to Table 18-1 on page 132.
+For more details on automatic port overrides, refer to "Alternate Port Functions" on page 53.

 Table 18-1.
-SPI Pin Overrides(1)
+SPI Pin Overrides